vuestorefront/storefront-ui/apps/docs/components/components/navbartopactiongroup.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The NavbarTopActionGroup component is used as container for navigation in NavbarTop component.
 ---
 # NavBarTopActionGroup

-The NavbarTopActionGroup component is used as container for navigation in NavbarTop component.
+{{ $frontmatter.description }}
 <!-- react -->
 ## Props